-I'm about to deep dive into my own brain and delineate some of what goes on in there, so I thought it would settling to start with our more intelligible friends at Wikipedia define cultural appropriation:
+I'm about to deep dive into my own brain and delineate some of what goes on in there, so I thought it would settling to start with what our more intelligible friends at Wikipedia define cultural appropriation:

 "Cultural appropriation, often framed as cultural misappropriation, is a concept in sociology dealing with the adoption of the elements of a minority culture by members of the dominant culture.
 It is distinguished from equal cultural exchange due to the presence of a colonial element and imbalance of power. "